Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 		type_x is the type of the parameter for the guru; parameter_x

 		...can you do this c̄ Haskell?!?

+		this is also how overriding works; just change type_ to pattern_
 	>8
 	[
 		: ∨(